Subjects and Curriculum | Epsom College

 • Astronomy and Cosmology

-Physics is by nature a hierarchical discipline, and as we have students joining the College from many different schools, one aim of this course structure is to consolidate and standardise students’ subject knowledge in preparation for their IGCSE course in Year 9.
+Physics is by nature a hierarchical discipline, and as we have pupils joining the College from many different schools, one aim of this course structure is to consolidate and standardise pupils’ subject knowledge in preparation for their IGCSE course in Year 9.

 • Energy